mathias234/CSharp-GameEngine/README.md

-# New Engine(need a name)

-written in C# using OpenTK as OpenGL Wrapper
+# MonoGameEngine
+Creating a more gameengine(very similar syntax to unity3d) feel when using monogame

+**Future Plans:**

+- Switch from MonoGame to lowerlevel DirectX or OpenGL